US consumer price growth slowed last month as inflation shows signs of steady decline

 The Fed has raised its benchmark rate by a hefty 5 percentage points over the past 15 months — the fastest pace of rate increases in four decades.
 Those hikes have led to much higher costs for mortgages, auto loans, credit cards and business borrowing.
 The Fed’s goal is to slow borrowing and spending, cool the economy and tame inflation — without causing a deep recession.
 It’s a notoriously difficult task.

-Yet any sharp declines in May and June will in part reflect the fact that prices soared in both those months last year.
+A sharp decline next month as well would reflect the fact that food and gas prices soared in both May and June last year.
 As those months drop out of the year-over-year inflation calculations, they are replaced with smaller monthly gains.
 The effect can sharply lower measures of annual inflation.

-Still, core prices are expected to stay high in May, driven up by another jump in used car prices and steady increases in rental costs.
-Used car prices soared 4.4% just from March to April.
-Economists expect another increase, though not quite as large, from April to May.